 - Deadheading and removing volunteers helps prevent cross-pollination, although many gardeners rely on self-sowing for prolonged presence since agastache can be short-lived, especially in clay soils.

-Agastache foeniculum(anise hyssop or giant blue hyssop): anise scented 3 ft. high by 2 ft. wide with purplish blue flowers.
+- Agastache foeniculum(anise hyssop or giant blue hyssop) has clumps 3 ft. high spreading 2 ft. wide with anise-scented foliage and purplish blue flowers.
 A native of north-central North America, this species tolerates Sonoma County winters better than others.
 Flavored teas may be made from scented leaves.

 - Agastache hybrids have been developed in many colors with descriptive names, such as ‘Apricot Sunrise,’ Firebird,’ ‘Tangerine Dreams,’ and ‘Tutti Frutti.’
 Hybrids are among the most commonly available agastaches in nurseries.